-Editor’s note: This story was initially published in July 2018 and will be frequently updated with the latest data from the Cannabis Control Commission.
-The story was last updated with data from Feb.
-7. Read more marijuana coverage here.
+This story will be frequently updated with the latest data from the Cannabis Control Commission.
+The latest complete data from the commission was released on June 27, and sporadic updates have been made here as other announcements were made.
+Read more marijuana coverage here.

 The maps and tables below, based on data from the commission, show where prospective retail operators hope to set up shop to sell recreational marijuana for consumers, as well as the stores that have already opened.

 Companies that hold final licenses are nearly ready to open, while those with provisional permits must still undergo inspections and clear other hurdles before beginning recreational operations.

 Operators that have only submitted an application but not yet received a license are still weeks or months away from opening.
 Some of these applicants will be asked to submit more information before their submissions are considered complete.